rishi97/dbaas/README.md

 # postgresql-operator
-Resources for various kubernetes postgresql operators
+Resources for various DBaaS using K8s operators